 When adding a polygon feature using a polyline, the geometry of the shape must be closed.
 To ensure closed polygons for polylines, set the AutoCAD system variable PLINTYPE value to 1 or 2 to automatically close the shape.Subtypes

 Subtypes are a subset of features in a feature layer that are distinguished by the same key organizing attribute.
-They are used as a method to categorize your data by a type field.
+They are used as a method to categorize data by a type field.
 For example, the streets in a city streets feature class could be categorized into three subtypes: local streets, collector streets, and arterial streets.
 Subtypes allow you to set separate default values on fields for individual subtypes.
 Subtypes may be created during the publishing of GIS maps either when the data is stored as formal subtypes or when a unique value renderer is used on the shared map layer.
-The method of sharing maps layers with a unique value renderer for use as subtypes in ArcGIS for AutoCAD is sometimes referred to as a pseudo subtype.
-Document feature layers do not include a way to create subtype definitions, but web feature layers extracted as document feature layers maintain their subtype organization with any unique field definitions including subtype specific default values and field coded value and range domains.
+The method of sharing map layers with a unique value renderer for use as subtypes in ArcGIS for AutoCAD is sometimes referred to as a pseudo subtype.
+Document feature layers do not include a way to create subtype definitions, but web feature layers extracted as document feature layers maintain their subtype organization with any unique field definitions including subtype specific default values, coded values, and range domains.
 Different subtypes are managed on unique AutoCAD layers, much like separate feature layers.
 You modify the subtype of a feature by either changing its layer or modifying the type field value.

 Note: